cornell-ece5745/ece5745-S01-front-end/docs/index.md

 ### Choose RTL Design Language

-So the first step is to decide if you want to do this section using PyMTL or Verilog.
+So the first step is to decide if you want to do this section using PyMTL RTL or Verilog RTL.
 Edit these two files using `geany` or your favorite text editor to let the framework know your choice:

     % geany $TOPDIR/sim/regincr/RegIncrRTL.py
     % geany $TOPDIR/sim/regincr/RegIncrNstageRTL.py